almondheil/almondheil.github.io/source/til.md

 title: today I learned
 ---

-sometimes, I learn new things that I think are cool.
+Sometimes, I learn new things that I think are cool.
+Only I always forget them too fast... :(

-this page is because I want to remember them, and because other people might think they're cool too.
+Now I can keep that stuff here to look back at when I forget!
+Plus, the bonus that other people might stumble across them and find help too.